The Clash discography: 1977–1978

 The Clash's first official recording was the single for "White Riot", released by CBS Records in March 1977.
 In April, CBS released their self-titled debut album, The Clash, in the United Kingdom, but refused to release it in the United States, saying that the sound was not "radio friendly".
 A US version of the album with a modified track listing—four songs from the original version were replaced with five non-album singles and B-sides—was released by Epic Records in 1979, after the UK original became the best-selling import album of all time in the United States.
 Terry Chimes left the band for the second time soon after the recording, so only Joe Strummer, Mick Jones and Paul Simonon were featured on the album's cover, and Chimes was credited as "Tory Crimes".
 The album ranked number 12 on the UK Albums Chart and number 126 on the Billboard Pop albums chart.

 In the same month, the band also released an EP single, Capital Radio, which was given away to NME's readers.
 In May, CBS released the single "Remote Control" without asking them first, and, in September, "Complete Control", produced by Lee "Scratch" Perry, was Topper Headon's first recording with the band.
 It rose to number 28 on the British Singles Chart.

 In February 1978, the band came out with the single "Clash City Rockers".
 June saw the release of "(White Man) In Hammersmith Palais".
 The Clash second album, Give 'Em Enough Rope, was released by CBS and produced by Sandy Pearlman in November, receiving largely positive reviews.
 It hit number 2 in the UK, and number 128 on the Billboard chart.
 The album's first UK single, "Tommy Gun", rose to number 19.
+In support of the album, the band undertook its first, largely successful tour of the US.